M. N. Miller’s 2019 Year In Film

-Timothée Chalamet is serviceable here in a large production, but the result is a bloody bore.
+Timothée Chalamet is serviceable here in large production, but the result is a bloody bore.

-A one-man show for the dynamic Luis Gerardo Mendez, in an intense, gritty, and stirring case study that packs an emotional punch.
-The issue though is the big swing Terrazas takes is fairly telegraphed, making for an overall dry experience that has little pay off.
+In an intense, gritty, and stirring case study, a one-man show for Luis Gerardo Mendez’s dynamic packs an emotional punch.
+The issue, though, is the big swing Terrazas takes is fairly telegraphed, making for an overall dry experience that has little payoff.

 155. Black and Blue

 October needs to be renamed the month of the homage.
 After a promising start and a strong Harris in the lead, it gives way to a generic against time thriller.
-Black and Blue‘s low maintenance Training Day won’t fully commit to its message of community and be the change.
+Black and Blue‘s low maintenance Training Day won’t fully commit to its community message and be the change.

 This is a violent, predictable, underwhelming, and even plodding two-star ride.

 153. The Day Shall Come

 Morris’s satirical look at the absurdest situation takes a while to find its way, and more of the jokes misfire hit their targets.
 The issue here is the characters on Davis’s side aren’t as sharply written as the critical eye it takes with Kendrick’s.